douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 4.  **Automation of Tasks**: Scripting languages are commonly used for automating repetitive tasks, such as file manipulation, program execution, and system administration.

-5.  **Glue Language**: They often serve as \'glue\' languages, integrating and facilitating communication between different software components or systems.
+5.  **Glue Language**: They often serve as 'glue' languages, integrating and facilitating communication between different software components or systems.

 6.  **Rapid Prototyping and Development**: The simplicity and flexibility of scripting languages make them ideal for quick prototyping and development of small to medium-sized programs.